 In general, if a product or service fits into the ICT categories above, requires user interaction, and involves collecting, creating, analyzing, converting, transferring, storing or duplicating data or information, then it is covered.

-Prior to making an ICT decision, especially one involving a new product or service, it is important to consult with unit management and IT support and Information Technology Services (ITS) to assess the priority, resource implications, potential impact and alternatives, and available tools to meet the need.
+Prior to making an ICT decision, especially one involving a new product or service, units should consult with unit management, IT support, and Information Technology Services (ITS) to assess the priority, resource implications, potential impact and alternatives, and available tools to meet the need.

-All applicable ICT products and services will be reviewed for:
+All applicable ICT products and services will be reviewed, in accordance with applicable standards, for:

 Accessibility